mlatcl/mlatcl.github.io/_projects/data-oriented-architectures-for-ai-based-systems.md

 ---
 layout: project-single
 title: Data-Oriented Architectures for AI-based Systems
-excerpt: Data Oriented Architecture (DOA) is an software architecture pattern that creates data-driven, loosely coupled, decentralised, and open systems.
+excerpt: Data Oriented Architecture (DOA) is a software architecture pattern that creates data-driven, loosely coupled, decentralised, and open systems.
   DOA achieves these goals by exposing systems' data as first class citizen to distributed, stateless, and asynchronous systems’ components.
 These design